Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 **Method**
 ---
 As mentiond previously I decide to split up the task in to 2 tasks; A navigation task and a Combat task.<br>
-The layout of the environment for both tasks stays the same but the equipment inside changes depending on the task,<br>
+The layout of the environment for both tasks changes depending on the task,<br>
 The RL algorithm that I used is simplified version Q-Learning as it does not require a model of the environment, and it can handle problems with<br>
 transitions and rewards without requiring adaptations.
-Our agent has 2*16 input nodes each one corresponding to one ray,<br>
+Our agent has 3 times 8 input nodes each one corresponding to one ray,<br>
-16 rays for looking for food or enemies, and 16 for sensing the surrounding environment with <br>
+8 rays for looking for food or enemies, 8 for sensing the surrounding environment with, and 8 for accelerating and deccelerating <br>
-a viewangle between -45 and +45 degrees and a viewrange of 50 pixels.<br>
+a view-angle between -45 and +45 degrees and a viewrange of 50 pixels.<br>
 In total these return 11 output nodes returning an rotation value between -pi and +pi.<br>

 <br>